Data for social good: where data analysis is changing lives!

 • The Code for America Brigade program connects technologists with local governments to help them build open-source software solutions to civic problems.
 Brigades have worked on projects like creating an online platform for citizens to submit requests for street repairs and designing an app to help people navigate the food stamp enrollment process.

-If you're wondering how this magic is happening, then read on as we explore some fascinating examples of how data is solving real-world problems and making our planet a happier place!
+If you're wondering how this magic is happening, read on as we explore some fascinating examples of how data solves real-world problems and makes our planet happier!

-Data is helping to end hunger in a number of ways.
+Data is helping to end hunger in several ways.
 For one, data is being used to map out where hunger is most prevalent and provide near real-time monitoring of hunger.
 This information is then used to target aid and resources to areas that need it the most.
 Additionally, data is being used to track and predict food production.
 This helps ensure that there is enough food to go around and that it gets distributed evenly.
-Finally, data is also being used to monitor and evaluate programs aimed at reducing hunger.
-This ensures that these programs are actually having an impact and making a difference.
+Finally, data is also being used to monitor and evaluate programs to reduce hunger.
+This ensures that these programs actually impact and make a difference.

 The key is providing more information to doctors and other healthcare providers.
 For example, data from wearable devices can be used to track trends in a person’s health and activity level, which can help doctors tailor their care.
 Additionally, data can be used to identify potential health risks and outbreaks earlier, which can help contain them before they cause widespread harm.

 Another way data is improving healthcare is by making it more affordable.
 By using data to understand how diseases progress and what treatments are most effective, we can develop targeted therapies that are less expensive than traditional treatments.
-Additionally, data can be used to improve the efficiency of the healthcare system, which reduces costs for everyone involved.
+Additionally, data can be used to improve the healthcare system's efficiency, reducing costs for everyone involved.

 Lastly, data is helping us understand more about our own health and bodies.
 We now have access to a wealth of information about our personal health that was previously unavailable.
 This knowledge can empower us to make better decisions about our own health and wellness.